Chiuweiyu/IMDB_mid/README.md

 # IMDB_mid
-mid term project for IMDB
+This is the midterm project for IMDB.